James Duckworth (tennis)

 James Duckworth (born 21 January 1992) is an Australian professional tennis player.
-He has a career-high Association of Tennis Professionals (ATP) singles ranking of World No. 46 achieved on 31 January 2022 and No. 185 in doubles achieved on 10 February 2020.
+He has a career-high ATP singles ranking of World No. 46 achieved on 31 January 2022 and No. 185 in doubles achieved on 10 February 2020.
 Duckworth represented Australia in tennis at the 2020 Tokyo Olympics and the 2022 ATP Cup.

 As a junior, Duckworth enjoyed a successful career which included winning three titles and reaching the semifinals of the 2010 French Open.

 Personal life

 Duckworth was born in Sydney.
 He attended Sydney Church of England Grammar School, where he was on the school tennis first team from Year 7 and went on to win several AAGPS Premierships.
 He was offered a scholarship to the Australian Institute of Sport, where he was able to further develop his tennis.
 Duckworth is a keen supporter of the Newcastle Knights in the National Rugby League.

 Junior career

 Duckworth played his first ITF under-18 tournament in December 2005 as a 13-year-old, the event was held in Perth and Duckworth lost in the first round to Sebastian Bell.
 Duckworth's first big result came in December 2007 when he made his first final in Manila, Philippines but had to retire in the third set against Francis Casey Alcantara.
 Duckworth's first title came in August 2010 at the Oceania Closed Championship held in Fiji, he beat fellow Australian Maverick Banes in the final.
 Out of the nine junior tournaments Duckworth entered in 2010 he managed to reach three finals that resulted in two titles won in Kuching, Malaysia and Manila, Philippines respectively.
 Duckworth's best junior result came at 2010 Roland Garros Junior Championships where he reached the semi-finals.
 He reached as high as No. 7 in the combined world rankings in July 2010.